seapagan/seapagan/README.md

 fascinated with new technologies and continuously want to learn more and more.

-My current languages of choice are Python, HTML/CSS etc, React, Vanilla Javascript and Ruby (though I spend less time using the latter these days sadly).
+My current languages of choice are Python, HTML/CSS etc, React, Vanilla Javascript, Ruby (though I spend less time using the latter these days sadly), and I've just started to learn Rust.

 I'm also trying to improve my Frontend skills using the [Frontend Mentor](https://www.frontendmentor.io) challenges.
 These will be stored in a GitHub Organization I created specifically for this purpose, to keep the noise down in my main account.
 Find them [here](https://github.com/seapagan-fem).